Q.What is the difference between a Convention and a protocol ?

 - International convention on the control of harmful anti fouling system on ships

-This is because the amendments by these protocols are not binding on all the states that have ratified the original convention.
+The amendments by protocols are not binding on all the states that have ratified the original convention.
 The amendments by the protocols are only binding to the states that ratify the new protocol.

 For example IMO introduced "harmonised system for ship certification".
 But this change required change in the protocol of the SOLAS 74.
 So IMO had to bring these changes by a new protocol to the SOLAS called 1988 protocol to the SOLAS.